Lakers-memory/PRISM/README.md

 ![Overall architecture](PRISM.png)

+If you would like to review the full paper with all appendices, please refer to [full_paper_with_appendix.pdf](full_paper_with_appendix.pdf) included in this repository.

 ## Code Overview

 1. `PRISM.py` is the core implementation of our feature selection algorithm PRISM.
 It calls key functions from `Functions.py`.
 The GPU-accelerated version, `PRISM_gpu.py`, utilizes the GPU for computation and relies on `Functions_gpu.py` for core functions.